c-sanders/Gtk4-Example-1/Git_basics.md

 Tip: you can generate a Personal Access Token here https://github.com/settings/tokens The minimum required scopes are 'repo', 'read:org', 'admin:public_key'.
 ?
 Paste your authentication token: ghp_isPWhu******************************BbMB3H0Gjq

+- gh config set -h github.com git_protocol ssh
+?
+Configured git protocol
+?
+SSH key already existed on your GitHub account: C:\Users\Craig\.ssh\id_ed25519.pub ?
+Logged in as c-sanders
+!
+You were already logged in to this account
 ```